hcmlab/ssj/README.md

 ![Logo](/assets/logo_w100.png)
-### Realtime Social Signal Processing for Java/Android
+### Social Signal Interpretation for Java/Android

 Authors: Ionut Damian, Michael Dietz, Frank Gaibler, Daniel Langerenken

-The Social Signal Interpretation for Java (SSJ) framework is beeing developed at the Lab for Human Centered Multimedia of the University of Augsburg.
+The Social Signal Interpretation for Java/Android (SSJ) framework is beeing developed at the Lab for Human Centered Multimedia of the University of Augsburg.
 SSJ has been inspired by the SSI (http://openssi.net) framework.
 SSJ is not a one-to-one port of SSI to Java, it is an approximation.
-Nor does SSJ pretend to offer SSI's comprehensive functionality and performance (this is java after all).
-Nevertheless, SSJ borrows a lot of programming patterns from SSI and preserves the same vision for signal processing which makes SSI great.
+Nevertheless, it borrows a lot of programming patterns from SSI and preserves the same vision for signal processing which makes SSI great.
 It than packages everything in a flexible, mobile friendly Java library which can be easily integrated into Android Apps.

 ### Features
 * Realtime signal processing using independent components as processing steps in a pipeline